ANCC Certification FAQs

 For a list of ANCC accredited organizations, please visit Accredited Organizations

-Q: If I don't have enough contact hours, can I combine/convert academic credits to contact hours?
+Q: If I do not have enough contact hours, can I combine/convert academic credits to contact hours?

 - 1 semester credit = 15 contact hours